ChristophPirringer/dictionary/README.md

 ## Technologies Used

-_{This app was created in Ruby and can be displayed via Sinatra & Capybara or online-services such as github&Heroku}_
+_{This app was created in Ruby and can be displayed via Sinatra & Capybara or online-services such as github&Heroku.
+Basic styling with css was added.}_

 ### Legal